refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdate/index.md

 console.log(overtime.elapsedTime); // undefined, 1000, 2000, 3000 4000, ...

 // You can use it like this:
+{
-{elapsedTime >= 4000 && <div>this takes a bit longer than expected</div>}
+    elapsedTime >= 4000 && <div>this takes a bit longer than expected</div>;
+}
 ```

 ### `optimisticUpdateMap`

-If the mutation mode is defined as `optimistic` the `useUpdate` hook will automatically update the cache without waiting for the response from the server.
+If the mutation mode is defined as `optimistic` or `undoable` the `useUpdate` hook will automatically update the cache without waiting for the response from the server.
 You may want to disable or customize this behavior.
 You can do this by passing the `optimisticUpdateMap` prop.

 :::caution
-This feature is only work with the `mutationMode` set to `optimistic`.
+This feature is only work with the `mutationMode` is set to `optimistic` and `undoable`
 :::

 `list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
 For automatically updating the cache, you should pass the `true`.
 If you want not update the cache, you should pass the `false`.